Equal Opportunity, Nondiscrimination, Anti-Harassment, and Non-Retaliation Policy

 Reporting Allegations of Title IX Sexual Harassment and Related Conduct

-Individuals who believe they have been discriminated against or harassed based on conduct prohibited by the university’s Title IX Sexual Harassment and Related Conduct Policy may make reports to the university’s Title IX Office.
+Individuals who believe they have been discriminated against or harassed based on conduct prohibited by the university’s Title IX Sexual Harassment and Related Conduct Policy are encouraged to make reports directly to the university’s Title IX Office

 External Reporting Options

-Inquiries concerning this policy and federal and local laws and regulations concerning discrimination in education and employment programs and activities may be directed to the university’s Office of Equal Employment Opportunity and Access (contact information above) or the Office of the Vice Provost for Diversity, Equity, and Community Engagement (812 20th Street NW, Washington, DCT 20052, phone: 202-994-7434 or email:[email protected]).
-Inquiries may also be directed to the U.S. Department of Education Office for Civil Rights, the U.S. Equal Employment Opportunity Commission, or the applicable state or local agency (for example, the District of Columbia Office of Human Rights).
+Inquiries and reports may also be directed to the U.S. Department of Education Office for Civil Rights, the U.S. Equal Employment Opportunity Commission, or the applicable state or local agency (for example, the District of Columbia Office of Human Rights).

 Retaliation

-Retaliation against a person who reports an allegation of discrimination or harassment or who provides information or participates in an investigation or proceeding related to this policy is prohibited by law.
-Allegations of Retaliation will be investigated and may result in disciplinary action, up to and including expulsion or termination.
+Retaliation against a person who reports an allegation of discrimination or harassment or who provides information or participates in a complaint process related to this policy is prohibited by law.
+Allegations of retaliation will be investigated and may result in disciplinary action, up to and including suspension or expulsion (students/student organizations) or termination (employees).
 Retaliation is materially adverse action, such as disciplinary action, violence, threats, or intimidation, intended to punish or discourage an individual or group of individuals from engaging in protected activity.
-Protected activity includes making a good faith report under this policy; filing an external complaint for issues arising under this policy; participating in proceedings related to this policy; or opposing in a reasonable manner and consistent with university policy an action reasonably believed to constitute a violation of this policy.
+Protected activity includes making a good-faith report under this policy; filing an external complaint for issues arising under this policy; participating in proceedings related to this policy; or opposing in a reasonable manner and consistent with university policy an action reasonably believed to constitute a violation of this policy.
 More information can be found in the university’s Non-Retaliation Policy.

 Contacts